the wounds and the healing |

 Later on, we shifted to more technical aspects of justice.
 Prof. Dr Ike (Ferd-Harris) Odimegwu and Prof. Dr Ikenga Oraegbunam spoke of paradigm shifts in Nigerian penal system, moving beyond the double colonial legacy, that of the Sharia law introduced by the Islamic Fulani "first colonizers", and the British.
 Dr Collins Ajibo added the missing insight into the environmental justice, speaking of the impact of the extractive industries operating in Africa.
 Finally, as the closure of this enriching meeting of the minds, Prof. Dr Joseph C. A. Agbakoba presented his view of "Positive and Transformational Justice" sharing his "Notes on the Necessity and Conditions for Reconciliation and Concordance" and speaking of the Goodlife that cannot be achieved at the expense of any member of the society.
 Only in this way, the impi spirits (Zulu word for conflict, but also army divisions or regiments) may be cleansed and men may be pacified before they return to normal life.

-my papers on transcoloniality
+selected papers and chapters on transcoloniality

 Quest for Afrotopia in late postcolonial Lusophone literature